jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 It's impossible to not create any vulnerabilities and you can't make the bad actors disappear.
 So what can we do then?
 Well, we can avoid at least some of the vulnerabilities and we can handle or contain at least some of the exploits.

 More formally, cybersecurity is a never ending effort to manage risks of computer systems by increasing their resiliency to threats.
-A risk is the possibility of something bad happening and it's defined by its likelihood and impact.
-Threat is a path to the risk occurring; it's the combination of a vulnerability and a threat actor.
+A threat is the possibility of something bad happening; it's the combination of a vulnerability and a threat actor.
+A risk is the quantified refinement of a threat; it's defined by its likelihood and impact.

-Even more formally, CIA triad represents the traditional (since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf)) security goals: "The protection of system data and resources from accidental and deliberate threats to confidentiality, integrity, and availability."
+CIA triad represents the traditional (since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf)) security goals: "The protection of system data and resources from accidental and deliberate threats to confidentiality, integrity, and availability."

 * confidentiality: no unauthorized access to data or resources
 * integrity: no unauthorized changes to data or resources